telefonicaid/fiware-glancesync/README.rst

 It is possible to restore an image as public for local use after renaming or changing the tenant (to avoid that it is made private again automatically), but before this is important to look out more about the security status of the image.

+The treatment of obsolete images can be disabled for a *target* with *support_obsolete_images=False*.
+This flag affects the image renaming and the metadata updating, but anyway images with '_obsolete' suffix are never synchronisable.

 Top_